ADMINISTRATIVE AND ACADEMIC OFFICE:

 The A&GS Dean’s Office and your faculty adviser will:

 As a student in the College of Atmospheric and Geographic Sciences, you are expected to:

 Students must be admitted to the University of Oklahoma before being admitted to the College of Atmospheric and Geographic Sciences.

 First-year students and all other prospective A&GS students who have not yet met the requirements for admission to the College of Atmospheric and Geographic Sciences are admitted to University College.
 Inquiries concerning admission to the University and University College should be addressed to the Office of Admissions.
-Students are cautioned however, that the admission requirements for the College of Atmospheric and Geographic Sciences programs are more stringent than the requirements for admission to the University.
-New students considering majoring in any of the Colleges programs should complete as a minimum the following high school preparatory work:
+Prospective students considering majoring in any of the College’s programs should complete as a minimum the following high school preparatory work:

-Students will be admitted to the College of Atmospheric and Geographic Sciences from University College once they declare a geography or meteorology major and complete the following requirements:
+Students are admitted to the College of Atmospheric and Geographic Sciences from University College once they declare a major in geography, environmental sustainability, geographic information science, or meteorology, and complete the following requirements: